mui/material-ui/docs/src/pages/customization/themes.md

 #### Intentions

-A color intention is a mapping of a palette for a given intention within your application.
+A color intention is a mapping of a palette to a given intention within your application.

 We expose the following color intentions: